narekstepanian/mysql_dump_script/README.md

 # MySql Dumping simple script
 ## DESCRIPTION
-This is a simple script for backup and restore ( import ) database in mysql .<br>
+This is a simple script for backup and restore ( import ) database in mysql.<br>

 ## Usage
 Usage: <br>